Adrian-Tamas/reportportal-behave-integration-client-lib/Readme.md

 Your automation framework will run just as it does now unless you choose to run with Report Portal Integration

+The library was updated to work with Report Portal API v5+ and the reportportal-client lib v5

 # Installation

 ## Manual